Doug-Wyman/ESP8266_MQTT_light/README.md

 I was experiencing disconnect fails when the HASS server or the Mosquitto server was rebooted so I wrote the code so it reboots the ESP8266 on fail which it does from time to time in normal use.

-I have included a sample configuration for Home Assistant control of the module
+I have included a sample configuration for Home Assistant control of the module.
+The MQTT code will return the version which should be available as a sensor to Home Assistant though I have not used it outside my debug environment yet.